llm-bible/llm-bible.github.io/_publications/geiping2022training.markdown

 citations: 24
 bibkey: geiping2022training
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2212.14034'}]
-tags: [Scaling Laws, Transformer, Reinforcement Learning, Masked Language Model, BERT, Language Modeling, Efficiency and Optimization, Pre-Training]
+tags: [Transformer, Language Modeling, Pre-Training, Efficiency and Optimization, Scaling Laws, BERT]
 ---
 Recent trends in language modeling have focused on increasing performance through scaling, and have resulted in an environment where training language